 Philip and his wife, Kathryn, have been regular visitors to Buxton since 1998, attending the International Gilbert & Sullivan Festival each year.
-They retired to Buxton in 2012 to be closer to children and grandchildren already living in the High Peak.
+They retired to Buxton in 2012 to be closer to family.
 With professional accountancy and marketing qualifications, Philip spent much of his career in the plastic card industry and ran the UK subsidiary of a card technology company.
-He is treasurer of Buxton Town Team CIC and Buxton Markets CIC, and is a member of Vision Buxton’s marketing group.
-Philip is a charity trustee of the Buxton Festival Foundation and the Friends of the International Gilbert & Sullivan Festival.
+He is treasurer of Buxton Town Team CIC and Buxton Markets CIC and a charity trustee of Buxton Festival Foundation and Friends of the International Gilbert & Sullivan Festival.
 He also enjoys singing with the Buxton Musical Society.

 Born in Buxton, Sally moved into the Old Hall Hotel at the age of 5.
 She is now the General Manager for the Hotel which is owned by the Crescent developers.
 She has a Hospitality Management Degree from Derby University, and helped her family run the business for years.

 She joined Vision Buxton in 2009 as Marketing Chair, producing the marketing toolkit for the town, numerous town guides and chairs stakeholder meetings.
 She is driven by her love of the town and wants to make improvements for locals and visitors alike.
 Sally loves to travel and would like to be on the board of Visit Australia, she also likes good food and walking her dogs in the surrounding countryside.

 Lindsay is the Deputy Director and Head of Industry Engagement of Marketing Peak District & Derbyshire.